pnminh/aws-solutions-architect-associate-notes-SAAC03/storage/Aurora.md

 - only read
 - reader endpoint does load balancing
 - can enable replica autoscaling
+- cross-region replication for MySQL but not Postgres.
+Use global db for Postgres instead
+- cross-region replication is much faster than RDS for MySQL
 ## Custom Endpoints
 - subset of aurora instances as custom endpoint(e.g. larger instance type for analytical queries)